Massey Hall: History

-The Albert Building, at 15 Shuter Street, was added as a janitorial residence in 1917, and later converted as backstage space.
+The Albert Building, at 15 Shuter Street, was added as a janitorial residence in 1917 and later converted as backstage space.
 It has since been demolished and replaced by a new addition during the 2010s renovations.
 It had a unique two-storey oriel window.
 In 1933, the Massey Foundation undertook further renovations to the hall.
 The venue simplified its name to Massey Hall at this time.
 Further renovations occurred in the 1940s.

+Sister venue Roy Thomson Hall was known as New Massey Hall during the early planning stages.
+It was intended to replace Massey Hall as the primary venue for the Toronto Symphony Orchestra, although the intention was always for Massey Hall to remain open for other purposes following renovations.
+Its permanent name as Roy Thomson Hall was announced in January 1982, following a donation from media mogul and philanthropist Roy Thomson.

 In 1994, to commemorate the hall's 100th anniversary, the basement was completely refurbished to include Centuries, a fully stocked bar.
 Prior to this addition, alcohol was not permitted in the hall.
-The decor of Centuries includes hundreds of photos of artists who have performed there over the years (largely collecting portraits of popular music stars since the eighties) including many autographs.
-Centuries has a capacity of 220 people, and often hosts CD release parties and post-show parties for the visiting artists.
+The decor of Centuries includes hundreds of photos of artists who have performed there over the years (largely collecting portraits of popular music stars since the 1980s), including many autographs.
+Centuries has a capacity of 220 people and often hosts CD releases and post-show parties for visiting artists.
 Roughly five years after Centuries was created, an additional bar in the balcony lounge was added.

-In 2013, Massey Hall began a long-awaited major renovation with the demolition of the Albert Building and the preparation of the rear space for construction activities.
-In July 2018, Massey Hall announced phase two of the renovation, entitled "Massey Hall Forever", which included extensive exterior and interior renovations, expanded stage, a new seven-story addition, two new smaller concert rooms and a new retractable seating system.
+In 2013, Massey Hall began a long-awaited major renovation, which included the demolition of the Albert Building and preparing the rear space for construction activities.
+In July 2018, Massey Hall announced phase two of the renovation, entitled "Massey Hall Forever," which included extensive exterior and interior renovations, expanded stage, a new seven-story addition, two new smaller concert rooms and a new retractable seating system.
 The new addition is called the Allied Music Centre, located on the site of the Albert Building.
 It incorporates an artists' lab, studio, lounge and theatre.
 It was completed in 2022.